 3. Showing up at your home and requesting access

 Typically, we try to notify customers in advance that a crew will be working around their home.
-On occasion however, a crew member may request access to someone’s yard to reach equipment.
+However, crew members may occasionally request access to someone’s yard to reach equipment.
 SRP employees and contractors will identify themselves and the purpose of their visit.

 If someone claiming to be from SRP shows up at your home, keep in mind that we do not request payment in person, and we never conduct door-to-door sales.
-Other ways to verify their identity are to look for an SRP:
+Other ways to verify their identity are to look for an SRP vehicle, shirt and badge.

 If you’re still unsure, you can always call us at (602) 236-8888 to verify the person’s identity.